ansible/community-docs/integration_tests_quick_start_guide.rst

 When we :ref:`run the tests<Run-integration-tests>` passing ``postgresql_user`` as a test target, this task must fail.

-Then we will fix the bug and run the same tests again.
-If they pass, we will consider the bug fixed and will submit a pull request.
+Now that we have our failing test; we will fix the bug and run the same tests again.
+Once the tests pass, we will consider the bug fixed and will submit a pull request.

 When adding a new feature
 -------------------------